-NOTE: If proof of concept shows an idea is not working, STOP.
+NOTE: If a proof of concept shows an idea is not working, STOP.
 Do not pass go.
 Do not proceed to the next step.
-Go to another idea or go back to the brainstorming process.
+Move on to the next idea or go back to the brainstorming process.
 This saves everyone’s time and money.

 2) Refined Prototypes

 When a Phase One prototype shows promise, design and fabricate a Phase 2 prototype to demonstrate the concept in more detail.
 (It is also useful to work out major bugs).
 This may require additional iteration before investing in Phase 3.

 Now that you know the concept will really work, it is time to polish the idea, readying it for use or the market, and testing how things will perform both in the factory and in the hands of end-users.